-Real Madrid make £137m bid for Mbappe
+Real Madrid launch £137m bid for Mbappe

 Last updated on .From the section European Football

-Real Madrid have made a 160m euros (£137m) bid to sign Paris St-Germain forward Kylian Mbappe.
+Real Madrid have made a £137m bid to sign Paris St-Germain forward Kylian Mbappe.

 The French World Cup winner, 22, joined PSG in 2017 in a transfer worth £165.7m and his contract expires in June 2022.